Y-digital-Asia/Y-digital-Asia-website/content/company/careers.en.md

   people who are passionate about digital, learning and working together.
 page_title: Y.careers
 vacancy:
+- title: Lead Conversation Designer
+  role: |-
+    ## The Role

+    As a conversation designer you will work directly for high-profile organisations across different sectors (government, financial, utilities, health).
+Sometimes you will be seconded to work with teams of our clients.
+But you will also work on projects with the internal team of Y.

+    * You represent Y.digital, our unique vision, customer driven approach and AI-platform Y.Ally.
+    * You make sure we work customer centric by facilitating design labs, design customer journeys, persona’s, conversation flows and user tests in close cooperation with customers and our internal team.
+    * You analyse user data and optimize the AI-solution working in multi-disciplinary teams.
+    * You further develop our Y.academy for conversation designers and provide training for colleagues and customers.
+    * You will work closely with our highly-skilled AI experts: a strong and international peer group of experienced machine learning engineers and data scientists.

+    Within this role, as we are expanding and growing rapidly, there is ample room to develop, grow and achieve your personal goals and ambitions.
+  profile: "## Your Profile\n\nWe want to offer the best professionals in the field
+    of (conversational) AI in the market. "
+  skills_heading: Skills and Knowledge
+  skills: |-
+    For this role the next skills and knowledge is necessary:

+    * Strong skills as it comes to conversation design, building, analysing and optimizing conversational flows in an AI-driven platform for chat and/or voice.
+    * Experience with user testing and facilitating workshops – you have good consultancy skills.
+    * You love cocreating with groups of people, providing inspiration, generating ideas, designing the desired way of working.
+    * A minimal of 2 years of experience (medior) is required.
+    * Native Dutch speaking.
+    * Experience with the agile way of working (e.g. SAFe, SCRUM) is an advantage.
+    * Social skills: enthusiastic, hands-on, structured, flexible, result-driven, strong presentation and communication capabilities.
+    * Driven to follow market developments in the field of conversation design and implement them within the organisation, inquisitive.
+    * Basic knowledge of Python, NLP and intent-architecture would be nice but is certainly not a ‘must have’.
+    * A completed master degree in a relevant discipline (e.g. Communications, Human Centered Design).
+  what_we_offer_heading: 'What we offer:'
+  what_we_offer: |-
+    The Y.clubhouse: our brand new office in Zeist, near Station Driebergen-Zeist

+    * A friendly, open, non-hierarchical, and collaborative working environment
+    * Innovative projects at high-profile organisations across different sectors
+    * Hybrid working, in the office, at the customer or from home
+    * Mobility package
+    * An inspirational, diverse and international team of colleagues
+    * A learning path tailored to your needs and ambitions
+    * Benefits including: a comprehensive pension scheme and bonus scheme
+  send_cv: |-
+    ## Sounds like you?

+    Call Carla Verwijmeren for more information (06-31 99 13 85) or send an email with a link to your LinkedIn profile to [carla@y.digital](mailto:carla@y.digital).
 - title: junior/medior Digital Transformation Consultants
   role: |-
     ## The Role